mvishok/Climine/README.md

 # Climine

-Climine, is a lightweight scripting language, prioritizes simplicity and customization.
+Climine, a lightweight scripting language, prioritizes simplicity and customization.
 With a clear syntax for functions and input handling, it serves as an accessible tool for quick tasks and facilitates the understanding of fundamental scripting concepts.

 ## Example